localstack/docs/content/en/getting-started/quickstart.md

 - Started LocalStack on your local machine.
 - Provisioned a local AWS infrastructure using LocalStack.
-- Installed and locally deployed an AWS request processing application.
+- Installed and locally deployed a request processing application.
 - Tested the application by sending requests across an API Gateway.
 - Destroyed the local resources you have provisioned.